cadigatt/cadigatt.github.io/support/numbery.md

 permalink: /numbery/support/
 ---

-This page contains a number of answers to questions that you might have.
+This page contains a number of answers to questions that you might have about [Numbery](/numbery/).

 ### French numbers should/shouldn't be hyphenated